What Is Trauma and Intergenerational Trauma?

 As a Tampa-based therapist and art therapist, I help clients untangle the roots of trauma so they can build new patterns—and futures.
 Whether your pain started with you or generations before, you can begin to heal.

-👉 Let’s talk about what kind of therapy might feel right for you.
+👉 Let’s talk about what kind of therapy feels right for you.

 📚 References